-Carolyn A. Wilkins was appointed Senior Deputy Governor for a term of seven years beginning May 2, 2014.
-In this capacity, she oversees the Bank’s strategic planning and economic and financial research.
-As a member of the Bank’s Governing Council, she shares responsibility for decisions with respect to monetary policy and financial system stability.
-Ms. Wilkins also oversees the Bank’s analysis of international economic developments in support of monetary policy decisions.
-She is a member of the Bank’s Board of Directors.
+Carolyn A. Wilkins served as Senior Deputy Governor from May 2014 to December 2020.
+In this capacity, she oversaw the Bank’s strategic planning and economic and financial research.
+As a member of the Bank’s Governing Council, she shared responsibility for decisions with respect to monetary policy and financial system stability.
+Ms. Wilkins also oversaw the Bank’s analysis of international economic developments in support of monetary policy decisions and served as a member of the Bank’s Board of Directors.

-Ms. Wilkins is the Bank of Canada’s G20 and G7 Deputy.
-She represents the Bank on the Financial Stability Board (FSB) Plenary and is a member of the FSB’s Standing Committee on Assessment of Vulnerabilities.
-She is also a member of the International Monetary Fund’s High-Level Advisory Group on Finance and Technology and the Group of Trustees of the Principles for Stable Capital Flows and Fair Debt Restructuring at the Institute of International Finance.
+Ms. Wilkins was the Bank of Canada’s G20 and G7 Deputy.
+She represented the Bank on the Financial Stability Board (FSB) Plenary and was a member of the FSB’s Standing Committee on Assessment of Vulnerabilities.
+She also served as a member of the International Monetary Fund’s High-Level Advisory Group on Finance and Technology and the Group of Trustees of the Principles for Stable Capital Flows and Fair Debt Restructuring at the Institute of International Finance.
 She previously represented Canada on the Basel Committee on Banking Supervision (BCBS) and co-chaired the BCBS Working Group on Liquidity.

 Ms. Wilkins was born in Peterborough, Ontario.
 She holds an Honours BA in Economics from Wilfrid Laurier University and an MA in Economics from the University of Western Ontario.
 She was named as a winner of Canada’s Most Powerful Women: Top 100 Award by the Women’s Executive Network in 2016 and 2018.